Westward plans a $30M debut fund to take Chinese indie games global – TechCrunch

 Westward plans to raise 200 million yuan ($30 million) for its debut fund, Rate told TechCrunch in an interview.
 It plans to deploy the capital over the next three years with an intended check size of 2-4 million yuan per studio.
 It’s currently in talks with 20-30 teams that span a wide range of genres.

-The Chinese fund being established is a so-called Qualified Foreign Limited Partners Fund, which, for the first time, will enable foreign investors (USD and EUR) to invest directly in Chinese gaming firms.
-Only a few institutions own a license for QFLP, and while Westward itself doesn’t hold one, it gains legitimacy for direct foreign investment by partnering with the private equity arm of a major Chinese financial conglomerate, which declined to be named at this stage.
+The Chinese fund being established is a so-called Qualified Foreign Limited Partners Fund, which, Rate said, for the first time will enable foreign investors (USD and EUR) to invest directly in Chinese gaming firms.
+Only a few institutions own a license for QFLP, and while Westward itself doesn’t hold one, it gained legitimacy for direct foreign investment by partnering with the private equity arm of a major Chinese financial conglomerate, which declined to be named at this stage.

 To navigate such regulatory complications, Westward also seeks help from its advisors, including one that oversaw the legal and financial process of one of the largest joint ventures established between Chinese and foreign gaming firms in recent years.
 The partnership, which can’t be named, was also the first time a foreign entity has become the majority shareholder in a gaming joint venture in China.